Sheamus: Training and debut (2002–2004)

 Farrelly was inspired to become a professional wrestler by watching British wrestling on World of Sport and American wrestling via the WWF.
 Following advice given to him by Bret Hart, he began training at Larry Sharpe's Monster Factory wrestling school in April 2002, alongside Tank Toland and Cliff Compton.
 Six weeks later, he officially debuted as a fan favorite against Robert Pigeon under the name Sheamus O'Shaunessy.
 After hitting an opponent in the groin, he gained the nickname of the "Irish Curse" (a reference to a slang term supposedly denoting a man's inability to perform sexually after consuming an excessive amount of whiskey).
 He soon suffered a serious neck injury after botching a hip toss, sidetracking his career for two years.

 Farrelly developed his wrestling character by drawing on Celtic mythology, moving away from Irish stereotypes of lucky charms, leprechauns, and alcoholism while aiming to portray a fiann, a type of mythical Irish warrior.
 Having attended an Irish-speaking school, he was aware of the four cycles of Irish mythology and, inspired by the artwork of Jim Fitzpatrick, incorporated sword- and axe-wielding imagery into his gimmick.
 This included the design of his own pendant, the crossos, which combines the Celtic cross with a Celtic War sword to illustrate his character's "indigenous origins with a hybrid of warrior strength matched with a strong ethical centre".

-European promotions (2004–2007)

 Irish Whip Wrestling (2004–2006)

 In May 2004, still using the ring name Sheamus O'Shaunessy, Farrelly returned to wrestling at the newly opened Irish Whip Wrestling (IWW) school in Dublin.
 He then made his debut match for the promotion at their Mount Temple show on 9 July, facing Mark Burns in a winning effort.
 He went on to win a battle royal the following month.